linkedin/data-integration-library/docs/how-to/data-conversion.md

 Data format conversion are handled by converters, the configuration is [converter.classes](../parameters/converter.classes.md).

 Converters are optional, and there could be multiple converters, i.e, the number of converters can be 0 or more.
+Typical converters are:
+- org.apache.gobblin.converter.avro.JsonIntermediateToAvroConverter
+- org.apache.gobblin.converter.csv.CsvToJsonConverterV2
+- com.linkedin.cdi.converter.JsonNormalizerConverter
+- com.linkedin.cdi.converter.AvroNormalizerConverter
+- org.apache.gobblin.converter.LumosAttributesConverter
+- com.linkedin.cdi.converter.InFlowValidationConverter
+- org.apache.gobblin.converter.IdentityConverter

 Each converter can have its own set of properties.

 ### CSV to JSON Converter Properties